 Individual sectors have been affected differently

 The economic impact of Covid-19 is generally negative; however, each sector of the economy has been affected differently.
 The hospitality, restaurant, and travel industries are among the hardest-hit sectors.
 As a result, businesses in these industries are making their employees redundant, and this has significantly reduced recruitment activity.
 On the other hand, the demand for healthcare workers is on the rise as the health care sector prepares to handle the worst-case scenario.
-Therefore, although the economy is struggling, the recruitment of health workers, such as nurses and doctors is on an uptrend.
+Therefore, although the economy is struggling, the recruitment of healthcare workers, such as nurses and doctors is on an uptrend.
 Other industries that are extensively hiring amid the Covid-19 pandemic include shipping and delivery services, online learning services, and grocery stores.

 The coronavirus pandemic has changed the structure of the job market